HomeNotaryGuidesWhat Is a Notary Acknowledgement

 • Step 4: Acknowledge and Sign: The notary will ask the signer to formally acknowledge that they understand the document's content and are signing it willingly.
 The signer then executes the document.

-• Step 5: Verification and Sealing: The notary completes the acknowledgment certificate, signs and dates it, and affixes their official seal and stamp, recording the act in their journal.
+• Step 5: Verification and Sealing: The notary completes the acknowledgement certificate, signs and dates it, and affixes their official seal and stamp, recording the act in their journal.

-The distinction between Acknowledgment and Jurat is often confused, but it lies in what the notary is certifying: the person or the content.
+The distinction between Acknowledgement and Jurat is often confused, but it lies in what the notary is certifying: the person or the content.
+The table below provides a detailed comparison of Acknowledgement vs Jurat for better legal understanding:

 AspectNotary AcknowledgmentJurat